How Much Is 60 Meters

 Frequently Asked Questions (FAQ)

 • Q: How many steps does it take to walk 60 meters?
 A: This depends on your stride length.
 An average stride length is around 0.75 meters.
-Therefore, it would take approximately 80 steps to walk 60 meters (60 m / 0.75 m/step ≈ 80 steps).
+So, it would take approximately 80 steps to walk 60 meters (60 m / 0.75 m/step ≈ 80 steps).

 Conclusion: Mastering the Concept of 60 Meters